TJorenby/the-to-do-app/README.md

         [X] Allow user to create a task (input fields) [X] Input Fields and Add Task Button
             [X] Complete Button
-                [] Background container changes colors (greys out and italicized font? - CSS Toggle)

             [X] Delete Button
-                [] Needs to remove Task from DOM as well as database
+                [X] Needs to remove Task from DOM as well as database

 --FUNCTION REQUIREMENTS--